LasseStiefel/Anchor-Winch-Remote/README.md

 Hence, measuring how much chain is layed in one revolution and then counting the revolution after would always be accurate.
 This comes with the drawback that a sensor will have to be installed in the rough enviroment of a chain locker.
 Writing the code for this method is however fairly simple and quickly implemented.
 Because of chainging light situations and the dirt present in the locker I would opt for the Hall sensor being more reliable and longlasting than the Infrared sensor in this scenario.

+Furthermore in the "Lofrans Thetis 7003 Control" which also has an integrated chain counter, the sensor uesd is also a magnetic sensor.

 ### The Code
-The Bluetooth connectivity code is what i started of with and continued writing my code around.
+The Bluetooth connectivity code is what I started of with and continued writing my code around.
 I used the exact examples given in the following tutorial: https://randomnerdtutorials.com/esp32-ble-server-client/